WootingKb/wooting-macros/CONTRIBUTING.md

 yarn tauri build
 ```

-Note that you might be required to sign the application.
+Note that you might be required to sign the application on MS Windows.
 If this is the case and the build fails, you can remove the ``"windows"`` certificate section in the ``"tauri"`` part of the ``tauri.conf.json``.
 Note that distributing the unsigned application is not recommended as it might be problematic for anti-virus and anti-cheat software.

-Note that AppImage was not verified to work correctly.

 ## Additional details for adding a new functionality
 Adding new functionality requires work in both the backend and frontend.
 There are two types of functionality that can be added: